tarndt/usbd/README.md

 │   │   └── An example USBD implementation that is memory backed (ramdrive).
 │   └── objstore
-│       └── A USBD implementation, which is practically useful as it creates a logical │           device which is cached locally by actually backed by a remote objectstore │           of the users choice.
+│       └── A USBD implementation, which is practically useful as it creates a logical │           device which is cached locally but actually backed by a remote objectstore │           of the users choice.
 (Ex.
 S3/minio, Swift, BackBlaze, Azure/Google Object Storage).
 │           However, due to its complexity is not a great example for learning how to build │           a user-space block device.